DMV Point System in GeorgiaPage Overview

 Georgia tracks incompetent drivers―or those with bad habits― through the use of a point system, as do many other states.
-Driving is a privilege, not a right, and if you prove to be a bad, dangerous, or reckless driver, your license can be suspended for six months or more, canceled, or revoked.
+Driving is a privilege, not a right, and if you prove to be a bad, dangerous, or reckless driver, your license can be suspended, canceled, or revoked.

 Your license will be suspended if you have a point accumulation of 15 points within a 24-month period, or if you commit one or more of several different serious violations.
-Drivers under 21 years old can have their license suspended for being convicted of just one four-point offense.
+Drivers under 18 years old can have their license suspended for accruing more than 4 points within 12 months.

 Suspension, cancellation, or revocation of your license will cause your automobile insurance rates to rise, or possibly even cause your insurance company to cancel your policy.